ckglidden/UPCH-species-distribution-tutorial/README.md

 #### Model interpretation :bar_chart: :chart_with_upwards_trend:

 ##### Variable importance
 _Step 18._ There are many ways to calculate variable importance.
-Here, we will use a intuitive and model agnostic measure of variable importance.
-In sum, we will calculate change in model performance when a focal variable is randomly permuted, which will tell us the degree to which the variable contributes to model performance and thus accuracy of model predictions. **need to define y axis better**
+Here, we will use an intuitive and model agnostic measure of variable importance.
+In sum, we will calculate change in model performance when a focal variable is randomly permuted, which will tell us the degree to which the variable contributes to model performance and thus accuracy of model predictions.

 ```
 #------------------------------------------------------------#
 #variable  importance                                        #
 #------------------------------------------------------------#

 #extract  model  results  to  get  permutation  importance